Volodymyr0587/PHP-OOP/README.md

 * **Protected** properties and methods can be accessed only withinthe declaring class or from a sunclass

 * **Private** properties and methods can be accessed only within the declaring class.
 They are not visible anywhere else.

+#### Encapsulation

+**Why do we have encapsulation?**

+1. The functionality is defined in one place and not in multiple places.
+2. It is defined in a logical place, i.e. the same place as its data.
+3. The data inside our objects can't be unexpectededly or unwantedly modified by external code in a completely different part of our program.